Bride and groom stand in the middle of Joshua Trees on a rock at sunset inside a national park.

 To get a marriage license in California, you & your partner will need to visit a county clerk’s office together & apply for the license in person or you can apply online.
 You will need to bring identification, such as a driver’s license or passport, & pay a fee.
 You may be asked to provide proof of your name, age, & relationship status.
 Once you have completed the application process, the clerk will issue you a marriage license, which is typically valid for 90 days.
 Once the signed license is returned to the county clerk, your marriage will be legally recognized.

 Hey there!
-My name is Malachi & I help couples plan all sorts of adventurous elopements in national parks across the U.S. I love hearing about your story & what you’re wanting from your day to help you create an epic celebration in the great outdoors.
-As a Joshua Tree elopement photographer, I am here for more than just photography.
+My name is Malachi & I help couples plan all sorts of adventurous elopements & outdoor weddings in national parks across the U.S. I love hearing about your story & what you’re wanting from your day to help you create an epic celebration in the great outdoors.
+As a Joshua Tree wedding photographer, I am here for more than just photography.
 Ask me about how I can help with permits, location scouting, planning, & more!

-Want to talk about an elopement around Joshua Tree?
+Want to talk about an elopement or wedding around Joshua Tree?
 Contact me & let’s start talking about ideas for your day!

 Leave a Reply